Bridget Jones is back in new film, this time facing motherhood

 "She's less naive, I think, which is great that both of her ... suitors are great guys so it's a different sort of rivalry because I think she would be less apt to fall for the silly guy at this stage in her life," Zellweger said.

-The movie has been highly-anticipated by fans, who were left shocked with 2013's "Bridget Jones: Mad About the Boy" book in which Fielding killed off Darcy and portrayed Jones a widowed mother with a toy boy.
+The movie, which premieres on Monday, has been highly-anticipated by fans, who were left shocked with 2013's "Bridget Jones: Mad About the Boy" book in which Fielding killed off Darcy and portrayed Jones a widowed mother with a toy boy.

 "From when we started production I've been very nervous about the pressure for it to succeed and whether it would be funny and whether it would work and whether she's still relevant," director Sharon Maguire told Reuters.